kekyo/MarkTheRipper/README.md

 For example, it would be easier to manage only article categories as separate files, such as `resource/metadata-category.json`.

-This recursive search can be performed only once (by design).
-In other words, it is not possible to keep searching repeatedly using the obtained values as keys.

 ----

 ### Enumeration and nesting